A topic from the subject of Inorganic Chemistry in Chemistry.

 Expected Results

 When the sulfuric acid solution is added to the sodium carbonate solution, a reaction occurs, producing carbon dioxide gas.
 The gas forms bubbles, which rise to the surface of the liquid.
-The solution will also become cloudy due to the formation of sodium sulfate precipitate.
+The solution may also become slightly warmer due to the exothermic nature of the reaction.
+A slight cloudiness might be observed, but a significant precipitate is less likely with these concentrations.

 Discussion